-Gross premiums in the reporting period amounted to a total of approximately NIS 92 million, as compared with a total of approximately NIS 84 million in the corresponding period last year.
+Gross premiums in the reporting period amounted to a total of approximately NIS 71 million, as compared with a total of approximately NIS 66 million in the corresponding period last year.

-Comprehensive loss in the three month period ended on the reporting date amounted to a total of approximately NIS 2 million, as compared with approximately NIS 1 million in the corresponding period last year.
-In the three month period ended on the reporting date, an update was recorded to the provision with respect to the possible implications of the amendment to the Discounting Regulations, in light of the recommendation of the Winograd committee, in the amount of approximately NIS 10 million, with no effect in the corresponding period last year.
+Comprehensive loss in the three month period ended on the reporting date amounted to a total of approximately NIS 23 million, as compared with loss of approximately NIS 35 million in the corresponding period last year.
+During the three month period ended on the reporting date, a provision was recorded with respect to the possible implications of the amendment to the Discounting Regulations, in light of the recommendations of the Winograd committee, in the amount of approximately NIS 24 million, as compared with a total of approximately NIS 3 million last year.

-After neutralization of the aforementioned provisions, in the three month period ended on the reporting date, income was recorded in the amount of approximately NIS 8 million, as compared with income of approximately NIS 1 million in the corresponding period last year.
-The improvement in income was primarily due to the positive development in claims.
+After neutralization of the aforementioned provisions, during the three month period ended on the reporting date, income was recorded in the amount of approximately NIS 1 million, as compared with loss in the amount of approximately NIS 32 million in the corresponding period last year.
+The transition to income was due to the increase in income during the reporting period, due to the negative development in claims, which was reflected in the actuarial model last year in the employers' liability insurance branch, and to the increase in investment income.

-The loss ratio on retention decreased to a rate of 74%, from a rate of 91% (the combined ratio on retention decreased during this period to a rate of 114%, from a rate of 132%).
+The loss ratio on retention decreased to a rate of 73%, from a rate of 130% (the combined ratio on retention decreased during this period to a rate of 120%, from a rate of 176%).